cskee004/tic-tac-toe/README.md

 - Add a Player class that can track names and id
 - Add best out of 3 or 5 game modes
 - Add a running scoreboard for multi game mode

-## Lessons Learned:

-Seeing my code in an actual working interactive application was cool.
-This project built on the foundation I already had with JavaScript and gave me more tools to create new things.